Pramilachaudhary/Project2_linear_regression/Proposal.md

 Pandas, Numpy, Beautiful soup, Scikit-learn, Matplotlip, Seaborn.

 **MVP Goal:**
-My goal is to find relationships between the features and the target.
+My initial goal is to find relationships between the features and the target.